wtesler/react-cms-firestore-editor/src/test-env/src/Components/Root/Firebase/FIREBASE_CONFIG_README.md

-Insert a json file as a sibling to this file.
+Insert a json file called `FIREBASE_CONFIG.json` as a sibling to this file.
 It should look something like:
 ```
 {
 "apiKey": "API_KEY",